anton-ecom/fs/README.md

 > Data is new gold.

-Some of these features wont't be shared here.
-If you want some of them, [let me know](emailto:anton@synthetism.ai)
+Some of these features won't be shared here.
+If you want some of them, [let me know](mailto:anton@synthetism.ai)

 Stay tuned new versions or ask anything from [REQUESTS](https://github.com/synthetism/fs/blob/main/REQUESTS.md)